vibbits/rocker_conda_data_integration/README.md

 So it is recommended to start the Docker instance like this:

 ```
-docker run -p 8787:8787 -v $(pwd):/home/rstudio/kitematic vibbioinfocore/rocker_conda_data_integration
+docker run -e PASSWORD=yourpassword -p 8787:8787 -v $(pwd):/home/rstudio/kitematic vibbioinfocore/rocker_conda_data_integration
 ```

 On your host, it is using the current working directory as reference folder and maps it to the folder /home/rstudio/kitematic within the container.
 Note: on the specified folder on your host, you have to have read and write access.

-Once you have started the docker instance, you are ready to go by surfing to http://localhost:8787 or eventually http://0.0.0.0:8787 - the login is rstudio and the password rstudio.
+Once you have started the docker instance, you are ready to go by surfing to http://localhost:8787 or eventually http://0.0.0.0:8787 - the login is rstudio and the chosen password.

 You can now start the vignette e.g. the [single cell data vignette](https://github.com/bioFAM/MOFA/blob/master/MOFAtools/vignettes/MOFA_example_scMT.Rmd)